What They Said is a regular series on the quotes Korea is talking about.

-Korea is a country where a girl had to use shoe insoles during her period because she didn’t have the money to buy sanitary napkins.
+Korea is a country where a teen had to use shoe insoles because she didn’t have the money to buy sanitary pads.

 Korea is a country where only women who are in the system can receive legal support for pregnancy and childbirth.

 Would Korean politicians have offered her congratulatory remarks?

 — Bae Bok-joo, deputy leader of the Justice Party, November 17, 2020.

 In a commentary, Kang Min-jin, the head of the Youth Justice Party, also remarked:

 Sayuri, a TV personality, gave birth to a son, and it has made headlines because she gave birth out of wedlock through sperm donation.
 Whether you are married or not, all families are equally important.

 There is a problem with South Korea’s Bioethics and Safety Act, which stipulates that a woman who wishes to receive sperm donation for pregnancy has to obtain consent from her legal husband.
 It contains the misconception that only childbirth within the framework of marriage is normal.
 It is legislation that does not recognize women’s right to self-determination.